Guntis Ulmanis

-Guntis Ulmanis (born 13 September 1939) is a Latvian politician and the fifth President of Latvia from 1993 to 1999.
+Guntis Ulmanis (born 13 September 1939) is a Latvian politician and the fifth president of Latvia from 1993 to 1999.

 Biography

 Early life

 Guntis Ulmanis was born in Riga on 13 September 1939.
-His great uncle Kārlis Ulmanis was one of the most prominent Latvian politicians during the interwar period, in 1934 he established authoritarian regime and subsequently adopted title of the president of Latvia.
-In 1941 following the Soviet occupation, Guntis Ulmanis and his family were deported to Krasnoyarsk Krai, Siberia, Russian SFSR.
+His great uncle Kārlis Ulmanis was one of the most prominent Latvian politicians during the interwar period, in 1934 he established an authoritarian regime and subsequently adopted the title President of Latvia.
+In 1941, following the Soviet occupation, Guntis Ulmanis and his family were deported to Krasnoyarsk Krai, Siberia, Russian SFSR.

 In 1946, they returned to Latvia, but were not allowed to settle in Riga, so they stayed at Ēdole in the Kuldīga area of the Latvian SSR.

 In 1949, the remainder of the Ulmanis family was supposed to be deported in the upcoming March deportation, but Guntis Ulmanis was able to avoid that fate, as his mother remarried and his surname was changed to Rumpītis.
 In 1955 upon receiving his first passport Ulmanis chose to use his birth surname.

 They then moved to Jūrmala, where he attended school.
 After graduating, he entered the economic faculty of the Latvian State University.